 Wood that’s been exposed to the elements is likely to be pretty wet, especially if it’s been raining hard for a few days.
 Solution: seek out wood that has been sheltered from the rain under heavy brush, trees, and other natural coverings.
 You can usually find some decent kindling if you stick very close to the ground.

 If you can scout out a dead tree that hasn’t yet fallen over, you may have hit the jackpot.
 The lower branches could be dry, if they’ve been somewhat protected.
 Snap them off and thank your lucky stars.

 Most fires start with some teeny tiny tinder, are built up with kindling, then the larger sticks and logs come into play.
 A fire built in wet conditions is no different—but the first few steps are really crucial.
 Gather plenty of small tinder—more than you think you’ll need—and be patient.
 Where does this dry tinder come from?
 We’ll get to that in a moment.

 Get everything set up before you even attempt to light the fire.
 A teepee style is a solid go to—just be sure to add plenty of tinder and kindling by the bottom.
 Remember that oxygen is a key component a roaring fire, so incorporate lots of room for airflow in your basic structure.

 Wood that feels wet to the touch might not be a lost cause after all.
-Using a pocketknife, strip the wet bark off of a stick to expose the dry inner layers.
+Using one of your favorite campfire tools, strip the wet bark off of a stick to expose the dry inner layers.
 Peel this dry wood into wood shavings—voila: the perfect tinder!